 Do I really need an attorney for a DUI?

 Yes.
 The common assumption is that if you know you are guilty of driving while intoxicated, why try to plead otherwise?
-However, when you work with a Gainesville DUI attorney skilled in handling DUI cases, they can fight to have your charges reduced or possibly even dismissed altogether.
+However, when you work with a criminal attorney skilled in handling DUI cases in Gainesville, they can fight to have any DUI charge reduced or possibly even dismissed altogether.

 What penalties could I be facing for a DUI?

 In Florida, your penalties will depend on whether or not this was a first offense and your blood alcohol concentration (BAC).
 However, penalties can include up to one year in jail, between $500 and $5,000 in fines, license suspension, and a mandatory interlock ignition device.

 At Kinsell Law Firm, our criminal defense attorneys have the experience and background in DUI law to help clients through the DUI process while minimizing or eradicating the damage done to their life.
 Gainesville DUI lawyers can help you get the answers to any questions you might have.

 If you put your case into the hands of a qualified DUI attorney you will greatly reduce the chances of receiving those penalties.
 It is not worth taking chances with your future.
 If you have been charged with a DUI in Gainesville, Florida, call our law firm today.